Linear adjoint restriction estimates for paraboloid: Local smoothing estimate

 \section{Local smoothing estimate}

-In \cite{Rogers}, Rogers developed an argument that the restriction estimate implies the local smoothing estimate under some suitable conditions.
+K. M. Rogers \cite{Rogers} developed an argument showing that a restriction estimate implies a local smoothing estimate under some suitable conditions.
 For the sake of convenience, we closely follow this argument to prove Corollary \ref{cor}.
 In fact, by making use of the standard Littlewood-Paley argument, it can be reduced to prove the claim

 where